Activists invite Mahathir to conference on democracy

-PUTRAJAYA - Activists aiming to open up democratic space in South-east Asian countries met Malaysian Prime Minister Mahathir Mohamad on Thursday (Aug 30) to invite him to open a conference next year on the issue.
+Activists aiming to open up democratic space in South-east Asian countries met Malaysian Prime Minister Mahathir Mohamad yesterday to invite him to open a conference next year on the issue.

 The group, which included Malaysian political and social activist Hishamuddin Rais, fugitive and former Singapore student union leader Tan Wah Piow, academic Thum Ping Tjin, and three other Singaporeans whom Tan said did not want to be identified, met Tun Dr Mahathir at the Perdana Leadership Foundation in Putrajaya.